-Even if you smoke weed on a daily basis, and develop a solid tolerance, you can’t avoid red eyes.
-No matter if you are just feeling a little buzzed or totally floored after blazing, red eyes can technically hit at any time.
+Even if you smoke weed daily, and develop a robust tolerance, you can’t avoid red eyes.
+No matter if you are feeling a little buzzed or floored after blazing, red eyes can technically hit at any time.
 Bloodshot eyes don’t just happen to smokers either; they are also a side effect from edibles.
 Some people are unfortunately more susceptible than others.

 So, Why Does Weed Make Your Eyes Red?